blayyd/dart-nike-gen/README.md

 # Dart IO Nike Gen
 Dart is a program designed to efficiently assist with entering Nike raffle product releases.
 Dart generates Nike Accounts using multi-threaded browser automation, allowing the tool to create accounts in mass which increases chances of winning product releases.

-Note: I wrote this program when I first learned Golang in 2021, so the code is quite messy.

 ## Features
 - Multi-threaded account generation
 - Ability to choose from multiple SMS services